 If you plan to explore the entire region, you definitely need at least a week to do it justice.
 If you only have 2-3 days, I’d recommend picking a sub-region and sticking close to a single home base.
 Otherwise, you are simply going to be doing too much driving and missing out on the R&R that is the major reason to visit the area.

 The Keys are comprised of many towns, roughly divided into the following three regions:

 Upper Keys: Stretching from Key Largo into Islamorada, the Upper Keys is an area that can be most easily experienced as a day trip or weekend getaway from Miami and other South Florida destinations.

 Middle Keys: The Middle Keys are separated from the Lower Keys by the famous 7 mile bridge and are decidedly less populated.
 My family stayed in this region, which was the area hardest hit by Hurricane Irma.
 The biggest city is Marathon, where there are a number of inexpensive but delicious restaurants and tour and dive operators.

-Lower Keys: The hub of activity for the lower Keys is the city of Key West, the most inhabited city in the region.
+Lower Keys: The lower keys start south of the 7 Mile Bridge in Big Pine Key.
+The hub of activity for the lower Keys is the city of Key West, the most inhabited city in the region.

 What are the Best Airports for Flying to the Florida Keys?

 Given their remote location at the very south of Florida, the Florida Keys aren’t within reasonable driving distance for many visitors.
 A lot of travelers need to fly in to experience a vacation there.
 The best airport choices for a Florida Keys trip are: